le-dat/beincom-social/README.md

 3. Move to ` .env.development` file.
 You have two options:

-- Option 1: I have deloy backend.
-So you can still and not change this file
+- Option 1: I have deployed the backend, so you can still use it without changing this file.

 ```bash
    NEXT_PUBLIC_API_ENDPOINT="https://beincom-social-service-1.onrender.com/api"